nachogon1/organization-repositories-checker/README.md

 ## Line of thought
 Overall code:

-    1. I decided to do a python scheduler instead of a github action or job since I would have to create runners and It would make the project much instructions much harder.
+    1. I decided to do a python scheduler instead of a github action or job since I would have to create runners and It would make the project instructions much harder.

     2. The output of the organization repository checker is in JSON format, as it was not clearly defined how the output should look like.
-If a csv, or any specific format were desired, I can change it later.
+If a csv, or any specific format were desired, It can be changed later.

-    3. The code for the organization checker is a bit dirty.
+    3. The code for the checkup_steps in script/tools.py is a bit dirty.
 I should wrap it up better and make a better error handling.
 This part of the code might even break with strange config yamls.

 Database: